stutefish/AWS-Instance-Centos-7.2/modify-security-groups.md

 2. Right-click/Context-click on your Instance, and select **Networking > Change Security Groups**
 3. Select the "Webserver" Group, and select **Assign Security Groups**
 ---
-Your Instance should now be accessible from the Internet over Port 80.
+Your instance should now be accessible over the Internet on Port 80.
 ---
 ### Bonus
 Later on, you may want to update your "Webserver" group to include SSH (port 22) access over the Internet.
 That way you can assign a single group at launch time, that covers both requirements (SSH for administration, HTTP for the website).